Hurricane Kenna: Meteorological history

 The depression quickly became better organized with a great increase in convection near the center, and six hours after forming it strengthened into Tropical Storm Kenna.
 Upper-level outflow and banding features improved in an organization, as well.
 With warm water temperatures of over 29 C and updated model forecasts anticipating light amounts of vertical wind shear, forecasters predicted Kenna to slowly intensify to reach winds of 85 mph within 72 hours of October 22.
 The storm moved to the west-northwest around the periphery of a mid-level high-pressure system, and initially failed to strengthen further with much of its convection being associated with outer rainbands.
 On October 23, the outer rainbands dissipated and convection became more concentrated near the center, which coincided with a steady increase in strength.
 Late on October 23, Kenna intensified into a hurricane while located about 380 mi southwest of Manzanillo.

 Shortly after becoming a hurricane, Kenna began to rapidly intensify with a 17 mi wide eye located within its well-defined central dense overcast.
 Early on October 24 Kenna became a major hurricane, and in a 24‑hour period the hurricane more than doubled its windspeed from 70 mph winds to 145 mph.
 After turning to the north and northeast in response to the flow ahead of a large mid to upper-level trough, Kenna attained peak winds of 165 mph early on October 25 while located about 255 mi southwest of Puerto Vallarta, the third Category 5 hurricane of the season.
-A Reconnaissance Aircraft flight into the hurricane while it was near peak intensity recorded a pressure of 913 mbar (hPa), the fourth lowest recorded pressure for a Pacific hurricane.
+A Hurricane Hunter flight into the hurricane while it was near peak intensity recorded a pressure of 913 mbar (hPa), the fourth lowest recorded pressure for a Pacific hurricane.